-- 1.2.1 In accordance with Policy SD1 of the Craven Local Plan and paragraph 11 of the NPPF, the Council will take a proactive approach and will work cooperatively with people and organisations wishing to carry out development and applying for planning permission, to find solutions to secure sustainable development that meets the relevant plan policies and be approved wherever possible.
+- 1.2.1 In accordance with Policy SD1 of the Craven Local Plan and paragraphs 11 and 39 - 46 of the NPPF, the Council will take a proactive approach and will work cooperatively with people and organisations wishing to carry out development and applying for planning permission, to find solutions to secure sustainable development that meets the relevant plan policies and be approved wherever possible.
 Architects and other suitably qualified professionals have an important role to play in preparing, submitting and front loading of planning applications in order to ensure that proposals are well designed and meet the requirements of policy ENV3.
 Therefore, applicants are strongly encouraged to employ such professionals to develop any development proposal.
 Solutions to secure sustainable development for Craven, including contributing to the implementation of the Council's Climate Emergency Strategic Plan 2020 - 2030 through the policies of the local plan, and the efficient processing of planning applications, can be achieved through early pre-application engagement with the Council.
-This is called the process of 'front loading' and is strongly encouraged by the NPPF at paragraphs 39 to 46. - 1.2.2 Part three of this SPD, 'Preparing and submitting planning applications' explains how this front loading can best take place in Craven and is a useful starting point for potential applicants as it also provides signposting back to those policy criteria set out in part two.
+This is called the process of 'front loading' and is strongly encouraged by the NPPF at paragraphs 39 to 46.
+(Further guidance on this process is set out in Part 3 of this SPD). - 1.2.2 Part three of this SPD, 'Preparing and submitting planning applications' explains how this front loading can best take place. in Craven and Part three is also a useful starting point for potential applicants as it also provides signposting back to those policy criteria set out in part two which are relevant to matters relating to good design within the plan area.
 Pre-application information relating to the matters identified in the policies is likely to be required before a planning application is validated.
 Part Three of the SPD also provides important information on the supporting documents which are commonly required to accompany a planning application both in relation to the Council's validation requirements and other supporting documentation.

-1.3.0 Public Consultation
+1.3.0 Public consultation, document format and status